TenderSure-Africa-SEZ/trific-platform-docs/docs/portals/home-landing/index.md

 ## Overview & Purpose

-The Trific eCommerce **Landing Page** is the public, non-authenticated entry to the marketplace.
+The TRIFIC eCommerce **Landing Page** is the public, non-authenticated entry to the marketplace.
 It should:

--   Explain value (what Trific is, who it serves).
+-   Explain value (what TRIFIC is, who it serves).
 -   Offer fast paths to start browsing.
 -   Showcase featured categories/listings, promotions, and trust signals.
 -   Provide clear navigation to other public content (About, Help, Contact, etc.).